 Measure:

 HCEI, under the direction of the Hawaii State Energy Office, is a body of laws and regulations that provide guidance and structure on the key objectives of Hawaii’s clean energy future.
 HCEI is also the group of stakeholders who support the policy framework and are committed to collaborate on achieving HCEI’s policy objectives.
 A key policy driver was passage of HB 1464 by the Hawaii Legislature in 2009, establishing separate energy efficiency target and strengthening the renewable portfolio standard by requiring each electric utility company that sells electricity for consumption in the state to establish a renewable portfolio standard (RPS) of 40% by 2030.
 HB 1464 (2009) required the Hawaii Public Utilities Commission (PUC) to establish energy-efficiency portfolio standards (EEPS) that will maximize cost-effective energy-efficiency programs and technologies.
-In 2009 the combined 40% RPS and 30% EEPS goals equated to a target of 70 percent clean energy by 2030.
+In 2009 the combined 40% RPS and 30% EEPS goals equated to a target of 70 % clean energy by 2030.

 Since HCEI’s inception, more than 500 megawatts of generating capacity from wind, solar and biomass have been installed statewide.
 Rooftop solar PV has been a major contributor to the effort which put Hawaii two years ahead of its interim 2015 RPS target.
 Additionally Hawaii was also ahead of its EEPS goals of 30%.
 A report prepared for the PUC concluded that Hawaii has the potential to significantly exceed its 2030 target of 4,300 gigawatt-hours of savings.
 The study estimated the cumulative energy efficiency potential in 2030 is 6,210 gigawatt-hours, or 144 percent of the current EEPS goals.